 What Noise Is Best for Sleep?
 Science-Backed Sleep Sound Guide

-Pink noise, brown noise, and gentle nature sounds are top choices for sleep—these promote deep relaxation by soothing brain activity and masking disruptions in your environment.
+Pink noise, brown noise, and gentle nature sounds are top choices for sleep—these help promote deep relaxation by soothing brain activity and masking disruptions in your environment.

 The Science-Backed Benefits of Sleep Sounds

-- White noise: Popular for blocking disruptive sounds like traffic or roommates, true white noise is consistent “hiss” (like an air conditioner or fan).
-According to Harvard Health, it’s most useful for people who need to mask environmental disturbances.
+- White noise: Popular for blocking disruptive sounds like traffic or roommates, true white noise is a consistent "hiss" (like an air conditioner or fan).
+According to Harvard Health, it's most useful for people who need to mask environmental disturbances.

 Tips for Building Your Sleep Soundscape

-- Keep sound volume low and gentle.
-The sweet spot is just loud enough to mask background noise but never so high it disturbs rest.
+- Keep sound volume low and gentle—the sweet spot is just loud enough to mask background noise but never so high it disturbs rest.

 - Use playlists, apps, or simple sound machines for nighttime consistency.
+For extended sessions, consider a weighted blanket to enhance deep pressure therapy alongside sound healing.

-- Refresh your routine every few weeks; a new sound or tone can help overcome adaptation and boost results.
+- Refresh your routine every few weeks—a new sound or tone can help overcome adaptation and boost results.

 There's no absolute "best" noise for everyone.
 The right sound is the one that offers the greatest sense of peace and comfort for you, night after night—your perfect sleep soundscape might shift over time as your needs evolve.